Special Educational Needs and Disabilities (SEND) at Riverside

 Our school benefits from encompassing a long-established provision for children who are visually impaired.
 The VI Provision accepts children who have Education, Health and Care Plans, who are registered blind or sight impaired, from Foundation Stage through to the end of Key Stage 2.
 Our VI trained staff are able to modify and adapt teaching materials, and specialist equipment is available so that these children can be fully included in our mainstream classes.

 Following on from the success of our VI Provision, our provision for children with mild forms of Autism was opened in September 2010.
 Members of staff benefit from a continuing programme of training developing their expertise in supporting children with Autism Spectrum Disorders (ASD).
-The school also has a wide range of equipment and resources to support children within the provision, including a sensory room with its own outdoor area.
+The school also has a wide range of equipment and resources to support children within the provision, including two sensory rooms with their own outdoor areas.

 It is important to note that we are a fully inclusive setting - both of our specialist provisions are intended to enable children to learn alongside their peers, in their chronological age group, within mainstream classes for the vast majority of the time.
 We do not place children in a separate 'hub' or educate them within small groups or out of their age group, other than when they are receiving specific interventions.